leaysgur/cfw-bindings-wrangler-bridge/README.md

 Many possibilities are unlocked now! 🔓

+To understand the motivation in detail, see also my talk [slides](https://leaysgur.github.io/slides/cloudflare_workers_tech_talks-2).

 ## Before proceeding

 If your purpose is to mock bindings only for closed, local development and no initial data is needed(or can be easily prepared), this may not be needed.